Bieszczady Mountains: History

 The region subsequently became part of the Great Moravian state.
 Upon the invasion of the Hungarian tribes into the heart of the Great Moravian Empire around 899, the Lendians of the area declared their allegiance to the Hungarians.
 The region then became a site of contention between Poland, Kievan Rus and Hungary starting in at least the 9th century.
-This area was mentioned for the first time in 981, when Volodymyr the Great of Kievan Rus took the area over on the way into Poland.
+This area was mentioned for the first time in 981, when Vladimir the Great of Kievan Rus took the area over on the way into Poland.
 In 1018 it returned to Poland, 1031 back to Rus, in 1340 Casimir III of Poland recovered it.

 Bieszczady was one of the strategically important areas of the Carpathian mountains bitterly contested in battles on the Eastern Front of World War I during the winter of 1914/1915.

-Up until 1947, 84% of the population of the Polish part of the Bieszczadzkie Mountains was Boyko.
+Up until 1947, about 75% of the population of the Polish part of the Bieszczadzkie Mountains was Boyko.
 The killing of the Polish General Karol Świerczewski in Jabłonki by the Ukrainian Insurgent Army in 1947 was the direct cause of the replacement of the Boykos, the so-called Operation Vistula.
 The area was mostly uninhabited afterward.
+New Poles settled in the Bieszczady, joining the Poles living in the Bieszczady area before 1947, but the area became much less populated than before 1947.
 In 2002, then president Aleksander Kwaśniewski expressed regret for this operation.

 In 1991, the UNESCO East Carpathian Biosphere Reserve was created that encapsulates a large part of the area and continues into Slovakia and Ukraine.
 It comprises the Bieszczady National Park (Poland), Poloniny National Park (Slovakia) and the Uzhansky National Nature Park (Ukraine).
 Animals living in this reserve include, among others, black storks, brown bears, wolves and bison.